 In times of recession, or even a pandemic, you may feel financially “stuck,” or think that you can’t build wealth until the crisis passes.

 The truth is, every financial crisis comes with opportunity.

 When the economy is stressed, there are often more opportunities to invest at a discount, meaning, you can buy potential investments for a low price and build wealth faster than normal times.

-This article introduces you to cryptocurrency — one of the most accessible investments you can make.
-Learn exactly what it is and how people use it as an investment tool to earn passive income.
+With this guide to cryptocurrency, we provide information on everything you need to know about one of the most accessible investments you can make.
+Learn exactly what cryptocurrency is and how people use it as an investment tool to earn passive income.

 - Understanding Cryptocurrency (Including Bitcoin)